telerik/winforms-docs/dock/architecture-and-features/using-the-commandmanager.md

 ---
 title: Using the CommandManager
-page_title: Using the CommandManager | UI for WinForms Documentation
+page_title: Using the CommandManager | RadDock
 description: This article shows how you can use the RadDock's CommandManager.
 slug: winforms/dock/architecture-and-features/using-the-commandmanager
 tags: using,the,commandmanager